alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I looked for and applied to some jobs.

 **Thoughts**: The second semester just ended, so it's time to look for jobs for the Co-op term.

+### Day 58: August 17, Sunday

+**Today's Progress**: Today I reviewed an important topic - PHP.
+It's always good to revisit some concepts.

+**Thoughts**: The last topic in Web Programming was PHP, and I had some doubts.
+That's why I review some related topics today.